Amank2854/Llama-ChatBot/README.md

 - `app.py`: The Streamlit web application code that allows users to interact with the chatbot through a simple user interface.

 - `llama-2-7b-chat.ggmlv3.q2_K.bin`:  Quantized model weights provided by TheBloke.
-Can be downloaded via
+It can be downloaded via

 ```
 https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/resolve/main/llama-2-7b-chat.ggmlv3.q2_K.bin
 ```
+  We can also use any other model.
+Just write the model name in the ChatModel Function.

-- `Dockerfile`: The Dockerfile used to containerize the application for easy deployment and management.
+- `Dockerfile`: The Dockerfile containerises the application for easy deployment and management.

-- `docker-compose.yml`: A Docker Compose file that simplifies the deployment of the chatbot with memory as a Docker container.
+- `docker-compose.yml`: A Docker Compose file simplifies the chatbot deployment as a Docker container.

 - `requirements.txt`: Contains a list of Python dependencies required to run the application.

 ## Prerequisites

-Before running the Streamlit Chatbot with Memory, you need to have the following installed:
+Before running the Gita ChatBot, you need to have the following installed:

 1. Python
+2. Docker

 ## Installation